fsh-nur/Iac/README.md

 - Application Deployment: Ansible provides a simpler way to deploy applications across the infrastructure.
 - Ansible for Cloud Computing: Ansible makes it easy to provision instances across all cloud providers

+## What is Yet Another Markup Language YAML
+Most formatting languages display data in a non-human readable format.
+Even JSON, the most popular data format in use, has poor code readability.
+YAML is an alternative to JSON that formats data in a natural, easy-to-read, and concise manner.